-The rise of the gig economy may also affect how you determine appropriate income. estimated that about 10 percent of the U.S. population had “alternative work arrangements” in 2017.
+The rise of the gig economy may also affect how you determine appropriate income.
+The Bureau of Labor Statistics estimated that about 10 percent of the U.S. population had “alternative work arrangements” in 2017.
 Still others supplement their traditional income with side gig companies like Uber or Upwork.

 You should verify income for all renters, but it’s especially important for potential renters who don’t have your typical 9-to-5.
 Let’s take a look at a few of those categories.

 Self-Employed: Tenants who own their own business won’t have a pay stub or an employer to call.
 You’ll have to find other ways to verify their income and ensure that it’s steady.

 Cash-Only employees: Like the self-employed, there won’t be a paper trail for these renters.
 And a lot of them don’t know how to show proof of income, which makes it difficult for them to rent.
 This group includes waitstaff, landscaping employees, yoga instructors, artists and master crafts people as well as childcare workers.
 You will, however, most likely have an employer you can call or email.